Gmina Radłów, Opole Voivodeship

 Gmina Radłów (Gemeinde Radlau) is a rural gmina (administrative district) in Olesno County, Opole Voivodeship, in southern Poland.
-Its seat is the village of Radłów, which lies approximately 11 km north-east of Olesno and 52 km north-east of the regional capital Opole.
+Its seat is the village of Radłów, which lies about 11 km north-east of Olesno and 52 km north-east of the regional capital Opole.

-The gmina covers an area of 86.02 km2, and as of 2019 its total population is 4,308.
+The gmina covers an area of 86.02 km2, and as of 2019, its total population is 4,308.

-In 2008 the district was the first in Poland to put up bilingual Polish and German signs for village names.
-As of 2008 28 percent of the inhabitants were of German origin.
+In 2008, the district was the first in Poland to put up bilingual Polish and German signs for village names.
+As of 2008, 28% of the inhabitants were of German origin.

 Villages

 The commune contains the villages and settlements of: